The Evolution of Quantitative Risk Management in Hedge Funds

 Market overview

-The quantitative approach, explained
+The Quantitative Approach, explained

 A practical example that explains the importance of a quantitative risk management approach can be found in equity factor-based investing.
 In recent years, equity factors have become quite prominent among investors, especially through the use of ETFs.
 BlackRock, which has contributed to ETFs’ increased demand, can provide investors with equity factor exposure for a mere 0.30% fee a year.
 How can hedge funds offer investors the same exposure and charge them their 2 and 20 fee structure?
-A quantitative equity factor risk model can compute how much risk in a portfolio is coming from factors vs. stocks and can inform risk managers on the correct limits to implement in order to cap factor risk exposure and in turn produce diversified returns.
-Because of the quantitative nature of equity factor investing, only a risk manager with a strong quantitative skillset is able to implement these limits, which usually cap factor returns at 15% of the overall portfolio PnL.
+A quantitative equity factor risk model can compute how much risk in a portfolio is coming from factors vs. stocks and can inform risk managers on the correct limits to implement to cap factor risk exposure and, in turn, produce diversified returns.
+Because of the quantitative nature of equity factor investing, only a risk manager with a strong quantitative skillset is able to implement these limits, which usually cap factor returns at 15% of the overall portfolio P&L.

 Another distinct characteristic of quantitative risk management is that decisions are backed by data generated by models and back-tests, as opposed to the qualitative approach that tends to rely solely on the risk manager’s knowledge of the market and gut feeling.
 Risk limits can cost portfolio managers their revenue, so it’s important to find a balance that allows funds to operate within a safe risk framework that does not sacrifice too much ROI.
-While non-technical, qualitative risk managers offer an excellent grasp of the markets and can connect well with portfolio managers on trading and regulatory-related topics, ultimately they might be missing out on what data can offer.
-A quantitative risk analyst, on the other hand, is able to harness historical, market, company and alternative data to their advantage by collecting it, aggregating it and processing it to produce insights and forecasts.
+While non-technical, qualitative risk managers offer an excellent grasp of the markets and can connect well with portfolio managers on trading and regulatory-related topics, ultimately, they might be missing out on what data can offer.
+A quantitative risk analyst, on the other hand, can harness historical, market, company and alternative data to their advantage by collecting it, aggregating it and processing it to produce insights and forecasts.

 This can be seen again in the equities space, where fundamental traders arguably have quite a good idea of their risk but might lack consistency across the different names they are trading.
-A quantitative risk methodology can give a portfolio manager a good visibility of the entire universe, resulting in improved consistency across trades.
+A quantitative risk methodology can give a portfolio manager good visibility of the entire universe, resulting in improved consistency across trades.

 Similarly, a quantitative approach to risk management using statistical analysis in the fixed income space can add significant value, as it facilitates the trader’s understanding of the movement of the yield curve and any correlations between different points on the curve.